 How much more could you get?

 It’s a bit of a ‘how long is a piece of string’ type question as the answer depends on how serious the condition is that you’re suffering from.
-Tom McPhail of financial advisers Hargreaves Lansdown, which has an annuity broking division, says it could be from 10% more to 50% more income each year.
+Tom McPhail of investment firm Hargreaves Lansdown, which has an annuity broking division, says it could be from 10% more to 50% more income each year.

 Here are some examples: